osbm/ain3005-final-project/README.md

 - Include comprehensive documentation explaining the system architecture, database schema, and API endpoints.
 - Clearly specify all dependencies and include a setup guide for easy replication of the environment.
 - Provide a set of test cases to ensure the functionality of key features.

+# My notes

+Plan is to Install everything on in a docker container